steeltanuki/liqo/docs/examples/service-offloading.md

 First, check that you are compliant with the [requirements](/examples/requirements.md).

-Then, let's open a terminal on your machine and launch the following script, which creates the two above-mentioned clusters with KinD and installs Liqo on them.
+Then, let's open a terminal on your machine and launch the following scripts, which creates the two above-mentioned clusters and installs Liqo on them.
 Each cluster is made by a single combined control-plane + worker node.

+if you are using KinD you must use the following script:

 {{ env.config.html_context.generate_clone_example('service-offloading') }}

+if you are using k3d you must use the following script:

+{{ env.config.html_context.generate_clone_example('service-offloading', 'k3d') }}

 Export the kubeconfigs environment variables to use them in the rest of the tutorial: